kevinksx/OSXCJKFontPlists/Yosemite-10.10-14A389/README.md

-This folder contains files compatible with Yosemite since Developer Preview 5 till RTM build 14A389.
+This folder contains files compatible with Yosemite since Developer Preview 5 till RTM build 14A389.<br>

-You should download files only if you know what they are and what they should be used for.
+You should download files only if you know what they are and what they should be used for.<br>